-To see them on Amazon just click on the image.
-If you have any other suggestions I would more than happy to include them here.
+To see them on Amazon - just click on the image.
+If you have any other suggestions we are more than happy to include them here.

 Hope you find the list useful!

-From all the feedback, this book was the most popular by 10X.
+From all the feedback, this book was extremely popular.
 Its one of the only tennis books that is liked by tennis fans and non-tennis fans.
 I loved reading it and especially liked the duels with Steffi's Graff's dad!!

 It's been a while since I read this but remember some great stories from his childhood and then throughout his career.
 Its definitely worth a read!

 Uncovered: The Autobiography of Pat Cashby Pat Cash

 Great read with insights from his hellraising days and loads of mentions of John McEnroe.